supervisely/developer-portal/api-references/supervisely-annotation-json-format/project-meta.md

 Check out our [SDK Reference](!!!ADD URL HERE!!!) documentation for the full list of methods available for working with project meta.
 In this section, we'll cover the most common use cases.

 #### Downloading Project Meta or creating a new one
 The first step in working with a project meta is to download it from the platform.
-You can do it with the following code:
+We'll need to install the Supervisely Python SDK first:

 ```bash
 pip install supervisely